 When I think of summer, I think of all my favorite hot-weather foods.
-Juicy watermelons eaten outside, tangy, veggie-filled salads that my winter self only dreams about, ice cream that you eat quickly so that it doesn’t melt down your hand…the sort of memories that make me so excited every year when the days start to turn warm.
+Juicy watermelons, tangy, veggie-filled salads that my winter self only dreams about, ice cream that you eat quickly so that it doesn’t melt down your hand…the sort of memories that make me so excited every year when the days start to turn warm.

 Thus the base of the buffalo chicken dip emerged - with the addition of cream cheese, of course, because nothing is more American than cream cheese-based dips.
-Though many versions of this dip skip the blue cheese in favor of ranch, the presence of a little bit of blue cheese is unskippable flavor-wise as far as I’m concerned, even if blue cheese is “not your thing” (from one blue cheese skeptic to another - trust me on this!).
+Though many versions of this dip skip the blue cheese in favor of ranch.
+Not including a little bit of blue cheese is a crime flavor-wise as far as I’m concerned.
+Even if blue cheese is “not your thing” (from one blue cheese skeptic to another - trust me on this!).

-Since summer gatherings this year are destined to be smaller, more intimate affairs, I knew my usual vat of buffalo chicken goodness wouldn’t work.
-The idea to make the dip itself into a portable, sandwich version - something along the lines of a pulled pork sandwich, came to me after looking at pictures of old family gatherings growing up in Hawaii.
-We regularly stuffed golden, fluffy Hawaiian sweet rolls full of meats and cheeses for the perfect little party sandwiches, and I knew that the sweetness of the rolls would be the perfect complement to the bright flavors of the buffalo chicken dip.
+It suddenly all came to me after looking at pictures of old family gatherings growing up in Hawaii.
+We regularly stuffed golden, fluffy Hawaiian sweet rolls full of meats and cheeses for the perfect little party sandwiches.
+And I knew that the sweetness of the rolls would be the perfect complement to the bright flavors of the buffalo chicken dip.
 In this format, I figured you could share them with a small party, or rip, pack, and socially deliver them to friends.

 I was emphatically not wrong.
 From the first few rounds of testing these sliders, I had people demanding the recipe.
 The final touch - a little melted garlic butter drizzle on top before a quick toast in the oven - transformed these little sandwiches from simply being “buffalo dip on a roll” into these indulgent, regal, “Buffalo Chicken Dip Sliders” in all their glory.

-And so this recipe is my gift to all of the end-of-summer potlucks out there that need a little flexibility and a lot of flavor.
+And so this recipe is my gift to all of the end-of-summer potlucks, all the game night gatherings, and all comfort food lovers out there that need a little flexibility and a lot of flavors.
 These simple showstoppers are scalable, portable, and easily shared - but most important of all, they’re just so, so, good.